LTaylor137/DungeonPathGame/README.md

 Collect loot along the way, heal at campfires, and be ready to face tougher monsters.

+Hover over items to see tooltips.
 See the options wheel at the top if you want to enable "god mode" or disable sound effects.

 This was mostly tested at a resolution of 1920 x 1080, but the app should scale to different resolutions.